DAY 26: Landry to Valezan

 Out of the Valley Isere to the Alps

-The charcuterie over the road is our first stop to buy just enough bread, ham, tomatoes and cheese for lunch today.
-It's going to be a hot day so best to buy more stuff for the next few days later in Aime.
-We walk down 1k to the the River Isere, then along a cycle/walking track and within 30mins, we come to the start of the race at Bellentre.
-It's a time trial with staggered starts, 1 min apart, fastest man down the torrent wins.
+The charcuterie over the road is our first stop to buy enough bread, ham, tomatoes and cheese for lunch today.
+It's going to be a hot day so best to buy more stuff later in Aime.
+We walk down 1k to the River Isere, then along a cycle track and within 30mins, we’re at the start of the race at Bellentre.
+It's a time trial with staggered starts, 1 min apart.
+Walking down the track while watching the kayakers between gaps in the trees is inspiring - such upper body strength to control the kayak in a raging torrent.
+We stop for an early coffee when we see a picnic table with a good view of the action and take our time.

-Passing up through a few small villages, I'm not sure if the cold water running out of the village fountain is OK, but we're so hot, we're willing to take the chance.
-There's no sign that says eau potable (water drinkable) but also there's no sign that says eau non potable (water non drinkable) - so we fill up our water bottles with icy cold water.
-Ian is drenched in sweat - I'm just dripping - I handle the heat, he handles the cold.
-The village of Valezan looms on the mountainside and then at 4pm after a 7 hr day and 20k, we're there.
-There's only a few houses, so it's easy to find the Auberge de Valezan, on the main road which we can see won't have much traffic tonight.
-There's a large bus group of pensioners just leaving the restaurant and taking their time getting photos of each other.
-Ian's tongue is hanging out as the Auberge also has a Bar/Restaurant downstairs overlooking the valley of the River Isere.
+Passing up through a few small villages, we fill our water bottles with icy cold water.
+Ian is drenched in sweat - I'm dripping - I handle the heat, he handles the cold.
+The village of Valezan looms at 4pm after a 7 hr day and 20k.
+There's just a few houses, so it's easy to find the Auberge de Valezan on the main road.
+A large bus group of pensioners is dawdling out of the restaurant taking their time photographing each other.
+Ian's tongue is hanging for a drink at the Bar overlooking the valley of the River Isere.
+At last we go in and have a beer and a Perrier before going to our room - it's perfect with a balcony overlooking the valley - and it's in the sun so great for drying our washing.
+In 10 mins we’re showered .
+I wash the clothes and rinse, Ian wrings and hangs.
+The clothes are dry in the 1hr I have been blogging.

-It's almost time for another cold drink - so we do, because we can.
-While we sip on another wine/beer, a couple from The Netherlands arrive from Plan de la Lai - a few hundred metres from where we are going tomorrow - an they took 10hrs.
-It's supposed to take us about 8hrs do we'll see.
-Dinner is at 7.30pm - entree of cold meat or salad - we take one of each and share, main is curried rice and chicken, dessert is cream and berries or chocolate tart - we take one of each and share.
-A small carafe of red with the meal is just nice - buy I am so thirsty, I ask for a cup of ice to go with it.
+While we sip on a wine/beer, a couple from The Netherlands arrive from Plan de la Lai - near where we’re going tomorrow, and they took 10hrs.
+We’ll need to leave early in the. morning.
+Dinner is at 7.30pm - entree of cold meat or salad - we take one of each and share, main is curried rice and chicken, dessert is cream and berries or chocolate tart – again we take one of each and share.
+A carafe of red with the meal is nice - buy I ‘m so thirsty, I ask for a cup of ice to go with it.
+Upstairs, we drag our washing in, read the newspaper that Ian had downloaded and have an early night ready for an early start.
+Thank goodness our belly aches have gone – literally!

 P1100843